pgdogdev/docs/docs/features/multi-tenancy.md

     regularly with its status.
 The documentation is written in a way as to reflect the desired state of this feature, not how it currently works.

-Virtual multinancy is a great option if your customers are small and can share the same compute.
+Virtual multitenancy is a great option if your customers are small and can share the same compute.
 To make this work you have several options:

 1. Place each of your tenants data into their own Postgres schema
 2. Add a column in every table identifying your tenants and make sure your app includes it in every query